How does Warren Buffett do it? What is his secret?

 Their goals are different than the goals of most of us.
 We want to use our money for life’s demands, education, food, housing, and retirement.
 Instead, their money is for two things keeping score and their legacy.
 So how do we “game” the system?
 Like I said, looking at the reason for using money from a different view.
 Why not look at your retirement money not from how much you can accumulate but by how much income it can provide?

 Think of your money for its intended use and for most of us that would be retirement income and money to enjoy the security later in life.
 There is a way to beat the system, it is easy, simple and the big boys won’t know about it.
 Why won’t they?
 Because they don’t care, they only care about their reasons for their money.

 How would you like to “earn” 5-7% on your retirement account?
 You can, it is available, and it is guaranteed.
 How can that be?
 Simple, if you use your funds as an income instead of a pile of money, many insurance companies will pay that rate on the funds which will be used as retirement funds.
 It is called an Income Rider, and it is available as an add on with annuities.
 The amount earned in your account stays in the income accumulation side, the amount you actually can receive as retirement is based on other factors such as age.
 Many contracts are different so do your research carefully.

 How can they do that?
 Insurance companies know how many people will use these funds for this use.
-They plan for it and they reinsure their liability in the event things change and they pay out more than planned.
-They insure their obligation to you just like you can insure your retirement income for you and your spouse.
+They plan for it, and they reinsure their liability in the event things change, and they pay out more than planned.
+They ensure their obligation to you just like you can secure your retirement income for you and your spouse.

 Want to know more about how these products work, here is an easy to understand video.